18F/18f.gsa.gov/_styleguide/subpages/layout.md

 ### How we work page

 `/how-we-work` page is similar to the primary template but with a few adjustments that help to highlight how we support our customers.
-We pull these components:

-* Cards are placed at the bottom of the page to highlight past work and to bring users to `/what-we-deliver`.
+We pull these components the cards are placed at the bottom of the page to highlight past work and to bring users to `/what-we-deliver`.
-* Testimonal quote is used within the body of the content.
-Bringing the voices of our partner agencies front and center is a top priority.
-[View testimonial component]({{ site.baseurl }}/styleguide/components/#testimonials-and-fun-facts)

 ---

 ### Project page template

-Located at [`_layouts/project-page.html`](https://github.com/18F/18f.gsa.gov/tree/master/_layouts/project-page.html), this is the template for creating new project pages as well as [project cards]({{ site.baseurl }}/styleguide/components/#project-cards) that show up at [/what-we-deliver/]({{ site.baseurl }}/what-we-deliver/).
+Located at [`_layouts/project-page.html`](https://github.com/18F/18f.gsa.gov/tree/master/_layouts/project-page.html), this is the template for creating new project pages as well as project cards that show up at [/what-we-deliver/]({{ site.baseurl }}/what-we-deliver/).

 #### Add a project page